eurogiciel-oss/Tizen_Crosswalk/src/native_client_sdk/src/doc/devguide/devcycle/building.rst

 ===================

-The PNaCl toolchain contains modified versions of the tools in the LLVM toolchain, as wells as linkers and other tools from binutils.
+The PNaCl toolchain contains modified versions of the tools in the LLVM toolchain, as well as linkers and other tools from binutils.
-To determine which version of LLVM or binutils the tools are based upon, run the tool with the ``--version`` commandline flag.
+To determine which version of LLVM or binutils the tools are based upon, run the tool with the ``--version`` command line flag.
 These tools are used to compile and link applications into .pexe files.
 The toolchain also contains a tool to translate a .pexe file into a architecture-specific .nexe (e.g., for debugging purposes).